hsp-iit/GRASPA-test/README.md

 The `aruko-pose-estimation` module relies on [`gaze-ctril-lib`](https://github.com/robotology-playground/RAL-benchmark-test/tree/master/src/gaze-ctrl-lib), a high-level library to communicate with the iCub `iKinGazeCtrl`.

+The `experiment_data` directory contains results and logs of benchmark evaluation on iCub, as they will be published in the paper.

 ## Dependencies
 - YARP
 - icub-main